mysterymath/lcc6502/Design.md

 # Design

-* The compiler must emit a branch to an absolute JMP if a branch needs to travel more than 127 bytes forward or more than 128 bytes backward.
-This must be incorporated into the cost model.

-* The compiler should consider branches taken one cycle more expensive than branches not taken in its cost model.

-* A number of instructions are one cycle more expensive when they cross page boundaries; this should be incorporated into the cost model.

-* The system must not emit any indirect JMPs through a vector ending with FF, since the NMOS versions of the 6502 have a bug.
-Avoiding the scenario entirely allows easy compatibility with both the NMOS and CMOS versions of the chip.

-* Indexed zero page accesses are vulnerable to 8-bit wraparound.
-If this would produce incorrect behavior, the compiler must use the absolute address mode and should update the cost model accordingly.

-* The compiler must avoid placing any addresses that will be indirected through on the 0xFF-0x100 boundary.

-* Any tables using the `(,X)` addressing mode must be ensured to fit entirely on the zero page.

-* Indexed addressing modes that cross page boundaries (start address + index is not at the same 256-byte page as the start address) issue an erroneous read from the old page, exactly 256 bytes prior to the correct address.
-    The compiler must ensure that only addresses controlled by the compiler are accessed in such a way.

-* The compiler must not use read-modify-write instructions like INC with volatile types.

-* Objects with statically-known constant values whose addresses are never used need not be allocated.

 * Address constant expressions may be used in static initializers, and they refer to part or all of other static objects or functions.
 These may even be self-referential; for instance, a static struct with a recursive